loveencounterflow/pipedreams/README.md

 ## @$decode = ( encoding = 'utf-8' ) ->
 ## @$filter

+## @$finish = ->

+Used at the end of a pipeline to make sure data is correctly streamed till the very last item.
+Onle needed in some cases.

 ## @$intersperse = ( joiners... ) ->

 Similar to `$join`, `$intersperse` allows to put extra data in between each pair of original data; in